Dual Diagnosis Treatment Fairmont, WV

 Medmark Treatment Centers - 15.5 miles from Fairmont, WV

-Medmark Treatment Centers is a dual diagnosis treatment center in Morgantown, West Virginia that provides treatment services for mental health and substance use disorders that include BPD as well as schizophrenia.
+Medmark Treatment Centers is a dual-diagnosis treatment center in Morgantown, West Virginia that provides treatment for drug or alcohol use and mental health disorders that include OCD as well as schizoid personality disorder.

 Address: 53 Don Knotts Boulevard, Morgantown, WV 26508 in Monongalia County